sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/a-package-for-snapshot-testing-in-phpunit.md

 ---

-*Thanks to [@AlexVanderbist](https://twitter.com/alexvanderbist) for helping out with the integration tests for this package!*
+*Thanks [@AlexVanderbist](https://twitter.com/alexvanderbist) for helping out with the integration tests for this package!*

 - [spatie/phpunit-snapshot-assertions on GitHub](https://github.com/spatie/phpunit-snapshot-assertions)
 - [spatie/phpunit-snapshot-assertions on Packagist](https://packagist.org/packages/spatie/phpunit-snapshot-assertions)